Our Position on Rankings

 - 190th in the Best Global Universities, published by US News in 2016

 - 175th in the Times Higher Education World University Ranking published 2017

 - 196th in the University Ranking by Academic Performance published 2016

-- 1st in the Russell Group in the People and Planet University League and joint 8th overall
+- First Class in the People and Planet University League 2017 and 20th overall

 - 23rd in the Complete University Guide 2018 (published 2017)